Table of Contents

 Overview

 Authentik is an open-source identity provider that offers flexible and secure MFA for both customer and internal use cases.
 It supports a variety of verification methods, including TOTP, WebAuthn for hardware or biometric authentication, and push-based verification through connected devices.
-Authentik integrates with modern protocols such as OIDC, SAML, and LDAP, allowing developers to connect it easily to web apps, APIs, and self-hosted systems.
+Authentik integrates with modern protocols such as OIDC, SAML, and LDAP, allowing developers to connect it to web apps, APIs, and self-hosted systems.

-Designed for extensibility and transparency, Authentik gives teams full control over authentication logic, data storage, and policy enforcement while maintaining an intuitive admin interface for managing MFA enrollment and access.
+Designed for extensibility and transparency, Authentik gives teams full control over authentication logic, data storage, and policy enforcement while maintaining an admin interface for managing MFA enrollment and access.

 Key capabilities